kuniyoshi/Tima/README.md

 - `space` to progress time box in TimeBox view
 - `⌘-E` to export model data

+# POLICY

+We don't do complicated coding.
+Instead, we adopt effective features that can be implemented with simple coding.

 # SPECIFICATION NOTE

 - TimeBox